Cyber Insurance Coverage Checklist: 5 Security Items

 Explore 5 security considerations in-line with cyber insurance requirements to renew or obtain a policy while reducing your cyber risk.

-As ransomware and BEC cyberattacks continue to increase, organisations are acquiring cyber insurance in record numbers to reduce cyber risk.
-According to Zurich, 83% of organisations have cyber insurance, the highest percentage in over a decade.
+As ransomware and BEC cyberattacks continue to increase, organizations are acquiring cyber insurance in record numbers to reduce cyber risk.
+According to Zurich, 83% of organizations have cyber insurance, the highest percentage in over a decade.
 However, there is some debate around the clarity of cyber insurance policy requirements and what security tools CISOs and security leaders need to consider when obtaining or renewing policies.

 This article will discuss 5 considerations to enhance your cybersecurity maturity in-line with cyber insurance coverage requirements.

 What is cyber insurance?

 Cyber insurance, or cyber liability insurance, is a contract that enterprises can purchase to reduce the risks associated with conducting online business.
 This covers your business’ liability for most data breaches caused by cyberattack.
 Cyber insurance can help offset the cost of legal fees, restoring personal identities of impacted customers, recovering compromised data, repairing any damage to compromised systems, and notifying customers about any possible breaches.

 Security considerations for cyber insurance coverage